 The Grüne Soße (green sauce) is Frankfurt's national dish made from 7 herbs.
 The green sauce is usually served with 4 half eggs and boiled potatoes.
 It is also used as an accompaniment to boiled beef, schnitzel and fish dishes.
 Green sauce is eaten cold and is a typical summer dish.
 Frankfurt Green Sauce must be made from 70% herbs that have been grown in Frankfurt.
 The herbs parsley, chives, cress, borage, sorrel, pimpinelle and chervil are traditionally used.

 The Frankfurter Sausage (Frankfurter Würstchen) is a thin boiled sausage made from pork, which develops a fine aroma through a special smoking process.
 The similar Viennese sausage was also made by a Frankfurt butcher who emigrated to Vienna.
 The difference is therefore small.
 However, the wiener sausage is often a bit thicker and has not been smoked.
 This gives the frankfurter sausage a finer taste.
 It's eaten with bread or potato salad and mustard.

 The "Frankfurt rib" is cured but not, as the "Kassler", smoked.
 The meat is cooked about 45 minutes, with a large sip of apple wine.
 The "Rippchen" is served with mashed potatoes and sauerkraut.

 Apple wine or "Äppelwoi" is the Frankfurt national drink.
 You drink it from the "Gerippten", a diamond-shaped ribbed glass.
 Groups order a "Bembel", an apple wine pitcher for 4,8,10 or 12 glases of wine.
 You can drink it "pure" or "sour" with water added or "sweet" with lemonade.
 Only girls and children are allowed to order "sweet" (Süßgespritzt).
 Unlike the fruity sweet cider, the Frankfurt apple wine is a sour, a refreshing summer drink.

-The "Frankfurt Kranz" (Wreath) is a multi-layered buttercream cake.
-It consists of several layers of sponge cake, each with a layer of butter cream and jam.
-The ring cake is coated with butter cream and sprinkled with croquet.
-A cherry on each piece is used for decoration.
+The Frankfurter Kranz is a multi-layered buttercream cake.
+It consists of several layers of sponge cake, each with a layer of buttercream and jam.
+The ring-shaped cake is coated with buttercream and sprinkled with brittle.
+A cherry on buttercream is added to each piece as a decoration.